 The Adventure Hat is quite comfortable.
 It has a strap in the back for tightening it so that it's nice and snug, as well as a neck cord that you can cinch up when the wind picks up.
 The piping around the crown did, at times, dig into our head, though.
 Like the other hats we tested, the Adventure Hat has a sweatband, but it's only in the front for your forehead.
 This sheds weight but also makes it a little less comfortable.
 On the sides, the seams can be a little scratchy; a sweatband that encircled your entire head would fix this.
 Overall, this was a comfortable hat, and we enjoyed wearing it all day long.
 The most comfortable hats we tested were even lighter and were made of softer materials, though.

 The sides of the Adventure Hat are made of mesh and are surprisingly breathable, giving you the ventilation you need for your activities, whatever they may be.
 The material is also very breathable and helps to cool down your head on those hot days.
 We discovered that the underside of the brim is lined with a darker material to help with glare from bright surfaces like snow and water.

-You may look dorky on the trail, but you sure won't be getting a sunburned face or neck.
-We think the Adventure Hat is a great choice for sunny activities of all sorts and is a great value.
-We wish the brim was more durable, but otherwise, it is comfortable and super protective, and we would take it on any sunny activity from traveling, hiking, or boating.
+You may look goofy on the trail, but you sure won't be getting a sunburned face or neck.
+We think the Sunday Afternoons Adventure Hat is a great choice for sunny activities of all sorts.
+And, it is a great value.
+We wish the brim were more durable, though.
+Otherwise, this hat is comfortable and super protective, and we would take it on any sunny activity from traveling, hiking, or boating.